veertuinc/packer-plugin-veertu-anka/README.md

 Note that this builder does not manage images.
 Once it creates an image, it is up to you to use it or delete it.

+### Compatibility
+Packer Version | Builder for Anka Version
+Up to 1.4.5 | 1.1.0
+1.5.x and above | 1.2.0

 ## Installing from Binary

 1. Install Packer